isaacrc/Attn_to_Attn_fMRI/README.md

 # Attention to Attention

-This respository contains code for the study Attention To Attention: Monitoring Attentional State In Self And Others
+This respository contains code for the study: Attention To Attention: Monitoring Attentional State In Self And Others

 ## Description